ampproject/amphtml/extensions/amp-video-docking/amp-video-docking.md

 Represents the `fullscreen` button.

-#### `.amp-docked-video-scroll-return`
+#### `.amp-docked-video-scroll-back`

-Represents a button to go back to scroll the document back to the video's inline position during ad playback.
+Represents a button to scroll the document back to the video's inline position during ad playback to allow user interaction.

-This button is different from the others in that the `amp-small`/`amp-large` classnames on the `.amp-docked-video-controls` container do not affect its dimensions.
+This button is different from the other control buttons in that the `amp-small`/`amp-large` classnames on the `.amp-docked-video-controls` container do not affect it.
+Because it's the only button in its set it's also larger, measuring 64 by 64 pixels.
+Other control buttons are sized at 40 by 40 pixels.

 #### `.amp-video-docked-placeholder-background`